 Superintendent Brian Osborne recently gave his annual State of the District address; for more information click here.

 International Baccalaureate/Middle Years Program

 The district is currently training teachers and staff in anticipation of launching the IB/MYP program to sixth graders in September.
 At the most recent board meeting on Dec.
 17, both schools' principals and two instructional coaches provided an update on the program.
 Among other things, they highlighted the ways in which the program is aligned with the Common Core standards.

 The board will devote ample time to budget issues both internally and at public meetings until they vote on it in March.
 The most recent budget documents can be found here.

-Now that the board has voted to move its elections to November, it -- as opposed to the Board of School Estimate -- is the final authority on the operating budget.
+Now that the board it -- as opposed to the Board of School Estimate -- is the final authority on the operating budget.
 In addition, although many board members have expressed a desire to remain within the state-mandated 2% cap, the district has banked cap it may use ($975,000 of which will expire if not used this year).

 Four key budget areas the members are reviewing are a) Health Care Costs, which continue to rise by double digits each year; b) projects the District Management Council (DMC) is addressing including the core reading program, inclusion of special education students, a special education financial management system and the Montrose School; c) the Maplewood Middle School addition and d) Technology.